Terrarossa

 Terrarossa is a frazione of the comune of Licciana Nardi in the Province of Massa-Carrara in the Italian region of Tuscany.

 In recent years there has been a substantial increase in the population.
 The river Magra, the largest in all of Lunigiana, goes through the territory.

 Terrarossa is home to one of the many Malaspina castles.

-Terrarossa (also known as Terrarossa Colombo) is as well the name of a frazione of the comune of Moconesi in the Province of Genoa in the Italian region of Liguria.
+Terrarossa (also known as Terrarossa Colombo due to its purported connections to Christopher Columbus) is as well the name of a frazione of the comune of Moconesi in the Province of Genoa in the Italian region of Liguria.